stephaniechallita/dsl/README.md

     transition b2 closed -> broken [warning]
 ~~~~

-## Part 3 - Compilation: definition of the Xtend-based compiler for your language
+## Part 3 - Executable modeling

+### Compilation: definition of the Xtend-based compiler for your language

 Up to now, you identified the concepts of your language (which set its expressivity) and you implemented a textual editor to support the edition of conforming models (_aka._ programs).
 The next step is the ability of executing such models.
 For this purpose, there are two possibilities: by compilation (_aka._ code generation) to an executable implementation, or by interpretation (_aka._ virtual machine).